 Our Intermediate and Advanced standard dancers come to this class as well - so there's plenty of people to chat with and help lead you through the fun, easy routines.

-Later in the night, there’s also a ‘Recap Class’ which will take you thorough the beginner moves again to build on what you already learnt in the first class.
+Later in the night, there's also a 'Beginner Review' class which will take you through the beginner moves again to build on what you already learnt in the first class.

-Admission to the ‘Recap Class’ is complimentary when you attend the Beginners’ Class.
+Admission to the 'Beginner Review' is complimentary when you attend the Beginners Class.

 Even if you have danced before, we recommend you do the 'Recap Classes' for a few weeks so that you get exposed to most of the base moves of Modern Jive.
 We assume that everyone doing the Intermediate classes will have an understanding of all base moves.

 If you have not danced before we recommend you do at least 2 to 3 months of classes one night a week before trying an Intermediate class.
 If you dance more than once a week you will probably want to move up sooner.